Treatment for hair loss

 - Typically hair is lost from the sides of the forehead and top of the scalp.
 Instead bald patches grow and join to leave just a patch of frontal hair, which over time may also thin.
 The hair that remains at the back and sides may also fall out.

 While male pattern hair loss won’t affect your physical health, it can potentially impact upon your mental well being, even leading to depression and anxiety.
 Exploring treatment options early can minimise this problem.

 You can visit our online hair loss clinic, or read on for an overview of hair loss treatments.

 Hair loss medication

-Regaine is available without prescription, meaning you don’t need a GP to approve you.
-It is applied twice daily to your scalp.
-Although less effective than Propecia, Regaine can aid hair regrowth in some men within 3 months.
+Regaine and minoxidil are available without prescription, meaning you don’t need a GP to approve you.
+It's applied twice daily to your scalp.
+Although less effective than Propecia, Regaine can aid hair regrowth in some men within threw months.
 As with Propecia, any hair regrowth will be lost once treatment is stopped.
 If any skin problems affect your scalp or you suffer from a heart condition, you may be unable to use Regaine.
 In such cases you should consult your doctor or pharmacist.